egel/dotfiles/configuration/README.md

 > [!NOTE]
 >
-> `yarn` is related/bound to the Node version, therefore I always install it via global npm package.
+> `yarn` is related/bound to the Node version, therefore I always install it via the global npm package.

 ```bash
 npm install -g yarn